Numerical universal solutions in $a$-gauge in open string field theory: Results of calculation

 From the above, we expect that $\Psi_{a}^{\rm T}$ and $\varPsi_{\hat a}^{\rm T}$ represent the tachyon vacuum in $a$-gauge for various values of $a$, except $a\sim 1$ where we could not obtain solutions.
-Here, we notice that at $a=1$ the $a$-gauge condition (\ref{eq:a-gauge_condition}) becomes $b_{0}c_{0}Q_{\rm B}|\Psi\rangle=0$, which is not suitable for a gauge fixing condition in the free theory.
+Here, we notice that at $a=1$ the $a$-gauge condition in Eq.~(\ref{eq:a-gauge_condition}) becomes $b_{0}c_{0}Q_{\rm B}|\Psi\rangle=0$, which is not suitable for a gauge-fixing condition in the free theory.
 In this sense, the ($a=1$)-gauge might not be appropriate to construct numerical solutions.